-- 1. To report apologies for absence and identify substitute voting members (if any); - 2.
+- 1. To report apologies for absence and to identify substitute members; - 2.
 To deal with any items of business the Chairman decides should be considered as matters of urgency pursuant to Section 100B (4) (b) of the Local Government Act, 1972; [Urgent business may only be taken if, "by reason of special circumstances" (which will be recorded in the minutes), the Chairman of the meeting is of the opinion that the item should be considered as a matter of urgency.] - 3.
-To receive Declarations of Interest from Members;
+To receive Declarations of interest from Members; (Please see guidance form and flow chart attached - page 6) - 4.
+Minutes of the Meeting of the Development Management Committee held on Thursday, 28 January 2021;

-(Please see flowchart and guidance attached, page 6)
+(attached - page 8)

-- 4. Minutes of the Meeting of the Development Management Committee held on Wednesday, 16 December 2020; (attached page 8) - 5.
-Planning Applications and Other Development Control Matters;
+5. Planning Applications and Other Development Control Matters;